 Start with prayer!

-•Jesus’ love was extravagant and sacrificial.
-Pray for the ability to love expecting nothing in return.
+•Jesus’ brand of love was extravagant and sacrificial.
+Pray for the ability to love, expecting nothing in return.

 •Jesus loved, respected, and valued all– especially the poor, outcasts, sick and disabled.
-Pray to see each person you meet with His vision.
+Pray to see each person you meet as one made in the image of God.

 •Jesus had great compassion for the suffering ones He encountered.
 Pray for a compassionate heart filled with His love so we can give it to others.

-•Jesus was humble, patient and gentle.
-Pray that the Fruits of the Spirit would manifest themselves as He leads you.
+•Jesus was humble, patient, and gentle.
+Pray to express the Fruit of the Spirit in your life as He leads you.

 •Jesus modeled grace and mercy for us.
 Pray for a heart that does not leap to judgments.